DNin01/Scratch-projects/turbowarp/tools/meter-and-slider/README.md

 ---

-(Ͻ) 2023 DNin01 from GitHub.
-Available under a CC-BY-SA 2.0 license.
+(Ͻ) 2024 DNin01 from GitHub.
+Available under a CC-BY 4.0 license.